markohanesian/former-mso/README.md

 Seeing as how this is a react application and I have hooks at my disposal, I opted to use useState to manage the creation and deletion of questions on the form.
 In order to enable add and delete new questions, I created a mapping function to add new questions with a corresponding id that I passed into the original component.

 ### Styling
 With the basic functionality complete, I planned to work on the styling.

+I chose to create styling classes as objects in respective component files and simply call the respective objects in-line for each component.

 I check all the corresponding colors, text, container, etc styling of the elements I have on the page and make sure they match in figma, paying careful attention to spacing between elements in the original design.

 For the text in general, I used a sans-serif font to match the custom fonts as closely as possible in Figma.